lidaiqing/Inference-MachineLearning/README.md

 # ECE521
-ECE521 2017 Winter @ U of T
-Baiwu Zhang         Daiqing Li
+ECE521 2017 Winter at University of Toronto.
+Written by Baiwu Zhang and Daiqing Li.